dlccyes/nw-simulator/backend/data/SCHEMA.md

 ```

 This allows the same tax engine to work with different countries while maintaining backward compatibility for existing code.

+## Country-Specific Implementations

+### Taiwan (TW)
+Taiwan's tax system includes:
+- **Federal income tax**: Progressive brackets with standard deduction
+- **Labor Insurance**: 2.5% of income (treated as payroll tax)
+- **Health Insurance**: 1.55% of income with annual cap of 4,697 TWD
+- **No state/regional taxes**

+Both labor and health insurance are direct payroll deductions, similar to US Social Security and Medicare, but with Taiwan-specific rates and caps.

 ## Benefits